yk-tanigawa/yk-tanigawa.github.io/_publications/preprint-2025-11-13-PRISM.md

 ![PRISM enables biological interpretation of selected variants](/files/2025/TianTanigawa_PRISM_09.jpg)

-I am grateful for the Lucy and the team for making this work possible.
+I am grateful to Lucy and the team for making this work possible.

 ![PRISM: transfer-learning for integrating biological knowledge in PGS](/files/2025/TianTanigawa_PRISM_10.jpg)